MaasahebbiUstad/1mg-Homeopathy-Data-Analysis/README.md

    - **Data Cleaning Steps:**

      **Handling Missing Values:** To address missing data, a systematic approach was adopted.
 Missing values in numerical features were replaced with appropriate central tendency measures such as the mean,        median, or mode, depending on the nature of the data.
-For categorical variables, missing values were handled by selecting the most frequent category,         ensuring minimal disruption to the dataset's integrity.
+For categorical variables, missing values were handled by selecting the most frequent category,ensuring minimal disruption to the dataset's              integrity.

      **Inconsistency Removal:** To enhance data consistency and accuracy, Excel was utilized to identify and rectify any inconsistencies within the dataset.
 This involved scrutinizing data entries for discrepancies, typographical errors, or inconsistencies in formatting and unit scales.
 Inconsistencies were systematically corrected to ensure uniformity and reliability.

      **Outlier Handling:** Outliers, if present, were examined and addressed using appropriate techniques.
 Extreme values that could potentially distort analysis outcomes were either corrected or, if necessary, flagged for further investigation.